 I applied in March 2017 for a Schengen visa at the Italy consulate in Karachi through Gerry’s.
 I provided all the relevant documents and purpose of visit.
-Before that application, I had visited the US and had a valid multiple entry US visa on Passport and also had visited many other countries.
+Before that application, I had visited the US and had a valid multiple-entry US visa on Passport and also had visited many other countries.

-I was called for an interview at the consulate, and was asked different questions such as what is my job, what is my income and one specific question which was about my purpose of visit.
+I was called for an interview at the consulate and was asked different questions such as what is my job, what is my income, and one specific question which was about my purpose of visit.
 I told them, I’m going for tourism to visit the historical places in Rome and Milan. they asked me about the names of the places to be visited in Rome which I didn’t know. and so they refused my visa application. actually, I couldn’t satisfy the visa officer and didn’t provide a detailed day to day itinerary and names of the places.

 I again applied in October 2018 at the same Italy consulate. this time, I addressed the reasons and provided a detailed itinerary as well as more supporting documents such as property documents and business documents.
 However, shockingly, my second application got refused by Italy within 5 days. and I was shocked to see the straight rejection.

-How to Apply Schengen Visa?
+How to Apply Schengen Visa in Pakistan?

-The Schengen Area countries are: Germany, Austria, France, Italy, The Netherlands, Latvia, Lithuania, Estonia, Hungry, Czech Republic, Slovenia, Slovakia, Switzerland, Denmark, Iceland, Norway, Finland, Poland, Sweden, Liechtenstein, Luxembourg, Belgium, Portugal, Spain, Greece & Malta.
+The Schengen Area countries are Germany, Austria, France, Italy, The Netherlands, Latvia, Lithuania, Estonia, Hungry, Czech Republic, Slovenia, Slovakia, Switzerland, Denmark, Iceland, Norway, Finland, Poland, Sweden, Liechtenstein, Luxembourg, Belgium, Portugal, Spain, Greece & Malta.

 But this is not a strict law, you can enter any Schengen country with a valid Schengen visa and can exit from another Schengen country.
-However, for future visa applications, it’s good to use your schengen visa to enter the country which you mentioned in your application and you can exit from any other country. that’s not an issue at all.
+However, for future visa applications, it’s good to use your Schengen visa to enter the country which you mentioned in your application and you can exit from any other country. that’s not an issue at all.

-Required Documents for Schengen Visa
+Required Documents for Schengen visa in Pakistan

-I’ll share with you the exact list of documents that I attached with my third Schengen visa application and the reason for the purpose of my visit. these are general requirements for a Schengen visa, but some embassies have slightly different process such as Italy asks for one original set of documents and one copy of the entire document list. but Netherlands don’t require a copy of the entire application.
+I’ll share with you the exact list of documents that I attached with my third Schengen visa application and the reason for the purpose of my visit. these are general requirements for a Schengen visa, but some embassies have a slightly different process such as Italy asks for one original set of documents and one copy of the entire document list. but the Netherlands don’t require a copy of the entire application.

 Here is the list of the exact documents required and which I submitted with Schengen visa application to Netherlands: